martinnomm/cosmos-odyssey/README.md

 The reservations can also be clicked on to open more detailed information about them in the sidebar.

 The App will only keep the last 15 provided routelists in memory.
 When a new routelist is acquired, the oldest routelist will be deleted from the database.
 This included all the information related to that routelist and the reservations made for that routelist.

+Currently the app loads more routelists only when front-end is open to query for them.